-Disciplinary Consequences (may not necessarily be followed in order, and progressive disciplinary measures are not required)
+Disciplinary Consequences (may not necessarily be followed in order, and progressive disciplinary measures are not required):

-- 1. After school detention - 2.
-Application of one or more Discipline Management Techniques listed on page 27 - 3.
+- 1. Afterschool detention - 2.
+Application of one or more Discipline Management Techniques listed in "Approach to Student Discipline" beginning on page 81. - 3.
 Confiscation of cell phones or other electronic devices - 4.
 Grade reductions for academic dishonesty - 5.
 In-school suspension - 6.
 Removal from the classroom and/or placement in another classroom - 7.
 Restitution/restoration, if applicable - 8.
 Saturday Detention - 9.
 Out-of-school suspension for up to three days - 10.
 School-assessed and school-administered probation - 11.
 Temporary confiscation of items that disrupt the educational process - 12.
 Verbal correction - 13.
 Withdrawal of privileges, such as participation in extracurricular activities and eligibility for seeking and holding honorary offices, and/or membership in school-sponsored clubs or organizations